 Treatment Options

 Once you have a proper diagnosis, treatment can begin.
-The approach will vary based on the type of condition diagnosed:
+Treatment with Dr. Leveno will vary based on condition and may include:

 - Antibiotics: Commonly prescribed for UTIs.